fanout/js-grip/README.md

 ## [Planned for 3.0.0]
 - Major update with great improvements in usability, with support for modern language features such as `class` and `async`/`await`.
-Collapses js-pubcontrol into js-grip, simplifying use and deployment.
+- Collapsed `js-pubcontrol` into `js-grip`, simplifying use and deployment.
 - Reorganized utility functions into categorized files.
+- Rewritten in TypeScript and exporting types files to enable static type checking and IDE completion.

 ## Description